Hassan Taqizadeh: Biography

 Views vary as to the degree to which Taqizadeh served the interests of Iran and her people.
 Some experts believe that he made the Iranian interests secondary to that of the United Kingdom during the period of the Constitutional Revolution, and to that of Germany during World War I. Others suggest that he allied with the United Kingdom with the intention of protecting Iran against the Russian expansionist policies.
 They are of the opinion that Taqizadeh was a supporter of the Iranian constitution and that during World War I, he allied with Germany to oppose the Anglo-Russian influence which was aimed at undermining Iran's independence.
-In addition, they believe that in 1942 Taqizadeh attempted to bring about a close relationship between Iran and the United States of America in order to guarantee a balance of powers conducive to Iran's independence.
+In addition, they believe that in 1942 Taqizadeh attempted to bring about a close relationship between Iran and the United States in order to guarantee a balance of powers conducive to Iran's independence.

 Chronology of Taqizadeh's life

-27 September 1878: Born in Tabriz.

-1896: Established the Tarbiyat (Education) school and a bookshop and set up a pharmacy in collaboration with his friends in Tabriz.
+Hassan Taqizadeh was born on 27 September 1878 in Tabriz.
+In 1896, he established the Tarbiyat (Education) school, a bookshop, and a pharmacy in Tabriz with associates.

 1898: Taught physics at Loqmaniya in Tabriz.
 Translated the book 'Ajaeb-e Asemani (Astrnomie Populaire) by Camille Flammarion.